Frequently Asked Questions (FAQs) - New

 - What kind of service will it need?

 - The components and motor on the trike are very durable.
 There is no ongoing service requirement outside of normal tricycle maintenance.
 The battery that powers the trike would be the one thing that requires an extra level of care.
 The battery must be charged regularly when in use, and does require regular maintenance charging during longer periods of storage.
 Proper maintenance in storage would be to charge the battery pack to full and then come back at least once every 45 days to "top off" the battery by charging to full and removing the charger.
-The charger should not be left on indefinitely but an overnight charge for cell balancing is a good idea every couple weeks.
+The charger should not be left on indefinitely but an overnight charge for cell balancing is a good idea every couple of weeks.

 - Is it hard to learn to ride it?